Resident Parking Permits

 Terms and conditions

-6. Failure to display the permit will lead to the issue of a Penalty Charge Notice as described in the Parking Places Order currently in force on the car park.
+3. Failure to have a valid permit will give rise to the issuing of a Penalty Charge Notice (PCN) in accordance with the regulations in force.

-7. The Environmental Health, Net Zero, Housing & Community Services Group Manager reserves the right to limit the number of Residents’ Parking Permits that are issued to best manage the operation of the car park.
+5. The Environmental Health, Housing and Community Services Group Manager reserves the right to limit the number of Residents’ Parking Permits that are issued to best manage the operation of the car park.

-11. Where the owner no longer requires the use of a 12-month season ticket, then it may be surrendered for a refund as per a sliding scale based on the number of months remaining on the season ticket.
-The ticket must be surrendered to the Council’s Parking Team before the refund can be administered and a £10.00 administration charge will be deducted from the total amount refunded.
+8. Where the owner no longer requires the use of a residents permit, then it may be surrendered for a refund as per a sliding scale based on the number of months remaining on the permit.
+A £10.00 administration charge will be deducted from the total amount refunded.

-The Environmental Health, Net Zero, Housing & Community Services Group Manager reserves the right to refuse to issue a Residents’ Parking Permit where he or she considers the issue of a permit to be inappropriate and/or not in the best interests of his or her management of the car park.
+The Environmental Health, Net Zero, Housing and Community Services Group Manager reserves the right to refuse to issue a Resident Parking Permit where he or she considers the issue of a permit to be inappropriate and/or not in the best interests of his or her management of the car park.

 Do you need to get in touch with us?
 Use our contact form.